kraxarn/spotify-qt/readme.md

 A Spotify client using Qt as a simpler, lighter alternative to the official client, inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui).
 Much like spotify-tui, you need an actual Spotify client running, for example [spotifyd](https://github.com/Spotifyd/spotifyd), which can be configured from within the app.
 Also like other clients, controlling music playback requires Spotify Premium.
+All new exciting stuff is now happening in the [v4 branch](https://github.com/kraxarn/spotify-qt/tree/v4).

 Check out the [spotify-qt-quick](https://github.com/kraxarn/spotify-qt-quick) repo if you're interested in a Qt Quick UI.